-Also, I tend to be impatient once in a while.
-So, I dunk my tea bag up and down thinking this will make my tea faster.
-But while doing so again one day I wondered: “Is dunking my tea bag actually going to give me my tea faster?”
+But while doing so again one day I started wondering: “Is dunking my tea bag actually going to give me my tea faster?”
 And if so, is it of a better or worse quality than the slowly steeped version?

 Tea & Extraction